 Most of the trolleys run year-round — even on holidays!

-The St. Patrick’s and Martin Luther King holidays are the two primary exceptions, since there are large parades downtown on those days.
+St. Patrick’s and Martin Luther King Jr. Day are the two primary exceptions, since there are large parades downtown on those days.

-Now, since each trolley company has its own individual strengths, let’s delve into what makes each one unique.
+Now, since each trolley company has its own individual strengths, let’s cover what makes each one unique.

 Kelly Tours (Grayline)

-Even though Kelly Tours doesn’t offer a hop-on/hop-off tour, they’re still a fantastic option.
+Even though Kelly Tours doesn’t offer a hop-on/hop-off tour, it’s still a fantastic option.

-If you purchase either of their uninterrupted tours, they offer unlimited pick-ups and drop-offs both on the day of your tour and the following day on their smaller free shuttle service. **That’s a huge bonus!**
+If you purchase their non-stop trolley tour, they offer unlimited pick-ups and drop-offs both on the day of your tour and the following day via their smaller free shuttle service. **That’s a huge bonus!**

 The smaller shuttle bus is enclosed and air-conditioned, which is a huge perk during the heat and humidity of Savannah’s summer months.
 Trust me on that!